MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Introduction

-To address the aforementioned limitations, we propose MoCo, a novel approach designed to generate motion-consistent human videos through the decoupling of human structure and appearance generation.
-Specifically, considering that it is difficult to generate human videos with realistic and physically compliant motion directly from the given text prompt, especially when whole-body or long-range motion is required, we propose to first generate human motion structures conditioned on the text prompt, and subsequently synthesize the visual appearance guided by these structures.
-When generating human motion structures, we observe that directly producing 2D structural representations~\cite{move-in-2d, song2024directorllm, wang2025humandreamer}, such as skeleton sequences, is prone to inaccuracies.
-To address this, we propose to first generate 3D human keypoints via a 3D structure generator, which is pretrained on a wide range of publicly available 3D human motion datasets~\cite{humanml3d, motion-x, motion-x++, kitml3d, t2m-gpt, mld}.
-Compared to directly generating 2D structural representations, the 3D structure generator offers the following advantages: (1) it leverages human priors to efficiently generate human keypoints, thereby ensuring the plausibility of the predicted human structure; (2) by operating in 3D space, it can exploit implicit depth information to maintain structural plausibility in the presence of limb occlusions.
-Given the widespread adoption of skeleton representations in video generation tasks~\cite{zhu2024champ, animateanyone, gan2025humandit}, we render the obtained 3D human keypoint sequence into a 2D skeleton sequence, which is then used to provide the structural guidance.
-Inspired by recent advances in conditional generation~\cite{controlnet, peng2024controlnext, liu2024smartcontrol, uni-control}, we incorporate trainable copies of diffusion transformer blocks to effectively encode the skeleton sequence.
+To generate the human motion structures, we first generate 3D human keypoints via a 3D structure transformer, which is pretrained on large-scale human motion datasets~\citep{humanml3d, motion-x++, kitml3d}.
+3D human keypoint sequences are hence projected into a 2D skeleton sequence.
+Compared with directly producing 2D structural representations~\citep{move-in-2d, song2024directorllm, wang2025humandreamer}, such as skeleton sequences, leveraging 3D human keypoints presents better robustness and accuracy because: i) 3D structure transformer leverages human priors to efficiently generate human keypoints, thereby ensuring the plausibility of the predicted human structure, and ii) by operating in 3D space, it can exploit implicit depth information to maintain structural plausibility in the presence of limb occlusions.